-- A description of the information requested of vendors; - A method for receiving the requested information; - A statement that the response is to provide the purchasing agency with recommendations that will serve to accomplish the work required by the procurement;
+- A description of the information requested of potential bidders/suppliers; - A method for receiving the requested information; - A statement that the response is to provide the purchasing agency with recommendations that will serve to accomplish the work required by the procurement; - A statement that the purchasing agency reserves the right to incorporate in a solicitation, if issued, any recommendations presented in the response to the request for information; and

-- A statement that the purchasing agency reserves the right to incorporate in a solicitation, if issued, any recommendations presented in the response to the request for information; and - A statement that neither the purchasing agency nor the supplier responding has any obligation under the request for information.
+• A statement that neither the purchasing agency nor the supplier responding has any obligation under the request for information.

-If the Procurement Team has developed an initial specification or statement of work, it can provide this in the RFI and ask that vendors validate the requirements and provide feedback and comments that will help the State reach its procurement objectives.
+If the Procurement Team has developed an initial specification or statement of work, it can provide this in the RFI and ask that potential bidders/suppliers validate the requirements and provide feedback and comments that will help the State reach its procurement objectives.

-While an RFI can be useful, it should only be used when truly seeking input from the vendor community for the solicitation.
+While an RFI can be useful, it should only be used when truly seeking input from the bidders/supplier community for the solicitation.
 If the Team does not intend to incorporate the information and/or feedback it receives then it should not utilize the RFI method.
 Also, teams are strongly cautioned against using an RFI as a method to restrict future competition on the resulting solicitation.
-Teams need to be careful not to incorporate information from vendors that may narrow specifications and limit competition.
-This can occur when in the team incorporates only the proposed delivery model or other unique features of a single bidder in the final scope or specifications.
-Vendors are not required to respond to an RFI and a vendor's failure to respond to an RFI will not prohibit the vendor from responding to any competitive solicitation that may result from the RFI.
+Teams need to be careful not to incorporate information from potential bidders/suppliers that may narrow specifications and limit competition.
+This can occur when in the team incorporates only the proposed delivery model or other unique features of a single potential bidder/supplier in the final scope or specifications.
+Potential bidders/suppliers are not required to respond to an RFI and a potential bidders/suppliers failure to respond to an RFI will not prohibit the potential bidder/supplier from responding to any competitive solicitation that may result from the RFI.

-4.3.
-Draft RFP
+4.3 Draft RFP

-A draft RFP is a general invitation to vendors to provide comments, express concerns, or provide information on new technology or alternative concepts that may be available which may be of benefit to the State.
+A draft RFP is a general invitation to potential bidders/suppliers to provide comments, express concerns, or provide information on new technology or alternative concepts that may be available which may be of benefit to the State.
 After comments and/or information is provided, the State may elect to revise the RFP based on information provided or release the final RFP for competitive proposals.
 This may be processed through SPB or the agency may release a Draft RFP on its own.
 A draft RFP may be beneficial to the State as vendors may be able to identify potential problems with the draft RFP as written, and may reduce the number of protests received after an RFP is evaluated and awarded.